Athletic Performance Panel

 Vitamin B12 & Folate

-A vitamin B12 & folate are ordered to help diagnose the cause of macrocytic anemia.
+Measuring vitamin B12 & folate levels can help determine the cause of macrocytic anemia.
 Vitamin B12 is necessary for the formation of normal red blood cells, nerve function, and tissue and cellular repair.

-Magnesium is a mineral that is important for strong bones and muscles, heart health, energy production, and nerve function.
-This test is used to measure the level of magnesium in the blood and to help determine the cause of abnormal calcium and/or potassium levels.
-Magnesium deficiency can be associated with malnutrition, malabsorption, chronic diarrhea, and alcoholism.
-Lack of magnesium may lead to irritability, muscle weakness, and irregular heartbeat.
+Magnesium is a mineral that is important for strong bones and muscles, heart health, glucose and blood pressure regulation, energy production, and nerve function.
+This test is used to determine the level of magnesium in red blood cells, which provides a very accurate measurement.

 Creatine Kinase is an enzyme found in the heart, muscle, brain and other tissue, which is released into the bloodstream when a muscle is damaged.
 This test is used to detect, evaluate, and monitor muscle damage, including damage to the heart.

-This test requires blood work.
-You’ll receive an email within 24-48 hours with a lab requisition form and necessary instructions.
-Take this to a local LabCorp Patient Service Center to have your blood drawn.
+You will receive an email from our lab partner, DHA Laboratory, within 24-48 hours that contains your lab requisition form and necessary instructions.
+Take the requisition form to a local LabCorp Patient Service Center to have your blood drawn.
+This test requires fasting 12-14 hours prior to blood collection.

 All tests are authorized and reviewed by a physician from our partner laboratory.